vexor/vx-promo/p/terms.md

 warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.

-Evrone LLC its subsidiaries, affiliates, and its licensors do not warrant that
+Vexor LLC its subsidiaries, affiliates, and its licensors do not warrant that
 a) the Service will function uninterrupted, secure or available at any particular time or location; b) any errors or defects will be corrected; c) the Service is free of viruses or other harmful components; or d) the results of